denten-books/plain-text/5-screen.md

 correspond to any mechanical action of the lever.
 But once a certain threshold is reached, the switch "flips" to change states.
 "Digital systems deal with discrete values," Kernighan writes.
-The switch contains a limited number of state possibilities (2), where the bicycle handlebars could be rotated in an infinite number of minutely differing gradations.
+The switch contains a limited number of state possibilities, where the bicycle handlebars could be rotated in an infinite number of minutely differing gradations.

 Nelson Goodman was one of the first philosophers to examine digital